MCR300400/components/README.md

 - **Rating**: A component for capturing and displaying ratings.
 Includes interactive star rating functionality for user feedback.

+- **Range Slider**: A component for selecting a value within a range.
+Includes functionalities for visualizing and adjusting the selected value.

 - **Search Filter**: A component that provides search and filter functionality for datasets.
 Enhances user experience by allowing users to quickly find and filter content.

 - **Select File**: An intuitive file selection component for users to choose files from their local system.
 Includes options for single or multiple file selections.

+- **Side Panel**: A component for displaying additional content or controls in a side panel format.
+Useful for creating contextual sidebars or additional interfaces.

+- **Stepper**: A component for displaying a series of steps or stages in a process.
+Provides visual feedback on progress and navigation between steps.

 - **Table**: A dynamic and feature-rich table component for displaying data.
 It includes functionalities such as sorting, pagination, and customizable styling to suit various data presentation needs.

+- **Tag Input**: A component that allows users to input and manage tags or labels.
+Supports adding, removing, and editing tags.

+- **Text Editor**: A rich text editor component for creating and editing formatted text.
+Includes various text formatting options and tools.

 - **Timer**: A component that displays and manages a timer or countdown.
 Useful for applications requiring timing functionality.